 Elections staff are available to assist voters with the unit.

-To learn more about accessible voting centers and ballot return options, click here.
+Accessible Voting Center To learn more about the accessible voting center in Yakima County and ballot return options, click here.